 Arthritis means inflammation of the joints.
 Osteoarthritis (OA) is the most common form of arthritis in the UK.
 OA mainly affects the joint cartilage and the bone tissue next to the cartilage.

-A joint is where two bones meet.
+A joint is the term for where two bones meet.
 Joints allow movement and flexibility of various parts of the body.
 The movement of the bones is caused by muscles which pull on tendons that are attached to bone.

 The synovial fluid is made by the synovium.
 This is the tissue that surrounds the joint.
 The outer part of the synovium is called the capsule.
 This is tough and helps to give the joint stability.
 Surrounding ligaments and muscles also help to give support and stability to joints.